-Kenyon College’s is one of the leading private, non-profit liberal arts colleges in the United States.
-With a student population of approximately 1600 undergraduates and 180 faculty, we have 32 departments and programs across disciplines in Humanistic Studies, the Arts, and the Sciences.
-Our educational commitments closely dovetail with the Humanities across Borders Manifesto.
+Kenyon College’s is one of the leading liberal arts colleges in the United States.
+Founded in 1824 and situated in the Ohio countryside, Kenyon is a private non-profit institution, with a student population of approximately 1700 undergraduates and 200 faculty.
+We have 32 departments and programs across disciplines in Humanistic Studies, the Arts, and the Sciences.
+Our educational commitments closely dovetail with the Humanities Across Borders manifesto.
 As we put it, Kenyon’s mission is to “build strong foundations for lives of purpose and consequence.
 We harness the transformative power of a liberal arts education — engaging in spirited, informed, and collaborative inquiry — to form a deeper, more nuanced understanding of the world and all who inhabit it.”

 Prof. Jeffrey Bowman, Provost